 Do you keep a record of what is bloom throughout the year?
-Since we started keeping bees, I have become much more aware of what is blooming when – particularly during those months on either end of the warm season, when the weather is unsettled and food for them can be scarce.
-Here is my current list.
+Since we started providing homes for bees, I have become much more aware of what is blooming when – particularly during those months on either end of the warm season, when the weather is unsettled and food for them can be scarce.

 …The bee saga continues….
 Where did the swarm on the cedar go – in the bait box in the tree or in the hive on the ground?